cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

     .. attribute:: ordinal

-    Converts type to an ordinal number where maxima = 1 and 1024th = 14; whole = 4 and quarter = 6 based on duration.ordinalTypeFromNum
+    Converts type to an ordinal number where maxima = 1 and 1024th = 14;  whole = 4 and quarter = 6.
+Based on duration.ordinalTypeFromNum

     >>> a = DurationUnit('whole')
     >>> a.ordinal